Lead vs manager: Curious about these roles? Look no further. A side-by-side comparison highlighting differences, similarities, career paths, and more.

 Leads are primarily focused on the technical aspects of the work, leveraging their expertise to guide and support their team members.
 On the other hand, managers have a broader understanding of the project or business and possess the authority to make decisions that impact the entire endeavor.

 Leads excel in their technical prowess and possess in-depth knowledge in their respective domains.
-They actively participate in code reviews, contribute to the development process, and mentor junior team members.
+In a tech/IT context, they actively participate in code reviews, contribute to the development process, and mentor junior team members.
 Their main goal is to ensure that the technical aspects of the project are executed flawlessly.

 Managers, on the other hand, focus on the strategic elements of the project or business.
 They work closely with stakeholders to define goals, manage resources, and establish the overall direction of the team.
 Managers have the authority to make critical decisions that impact the entire project, ensuring that it aligns with the organization's objectives.